hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 - `indy-node`: The code run by a validator node participating in an instance of the indy ledger, e.g., the validators node in the Sovrin network run `indy-node`.
-Changes to this code will enable a Rich Schema object to be written to and retrieved from an instance of indy.
+Changes to this code will enable a Rich Schema object to be written to and retrieved from an instance of indy node.
 - `indy-vdr`: code which a client may use to communicate with validator nodes in an indy network.
 Changes to this code will enable a Rich Schema object write and read requests to be sent to validator nodes.